YKLoh666/AACS2284-Past-Year-Answer/Notes.md

   - Preseet policies to determine which process gets access to a device for how long.
   - Allocate devices
   - Deallocate devices
-    - Process Level: I/O commands executed and device temporarily released.
+    - **Process Level**: I/O commands executed and device temporarily released.
-    - Job Level: Device permanently released when job terminates.
+    - **Job Level**: Device permanently released when job terminates.

 | Aspect             | Variation                                |
 | ------------------ | ---------------------------------------- |